Coming - Poetry- Class 11 - Woven Words

 Summary

-Philip Larkin’s poem Coming captures the arrival of spring and its emotional impact on the poet.
-The poem opens with a calm description of a longer evening light that bathes houses in a soft, yellow glow.
-A thrush sings joyfully in a garden, and its clear, “fresh-peeled voice” surprises even the surrounding brickwork.
-The song signals the arrival of spring, a time of warmth, renewal, and hope.
-The poet contrasts this vibrant natural setting with his own forgotten childhood, which he remembers only as “a forgotten boredom.”
-However, the present moment transforms him.
-He compares his feelings to that of a child who unexpectedly finds adults reconciling, not fully understanding what is happening but sensing joy and laughter.
-This innocent confusion turns into a spontaneous, unexplained happiness.
-The poem blends the beauty of nature’s change with deep emotional insight, showing how the simple arrival of spring can awaken forgotten feelings and stir hope in even the most indifferent hearts.
+Philip Larkin’s poem Coming captures the arrival of spring and its emotional impact on the speaker.
+The poem begins with a calm description of a longer evening, where light shines “chill and yellow” across houses.
+A thrush sings joyfully in a garden, and its “fresh-peeled voice” surprises even the brickwork around.
+This birdsong symbolizes spring’s arrival, a season of hope, renewal, and beauty.
+The speaker contrasts the vibrancy of the present moment with his own uneventful childhood, which he recalls as “a forgotten boredom.”
+However, the present transforms him.
+He compares his feelings to those of a child who unexpectedly witnesses adults reconciling—confused, yet filled with laughter and happiness.
+In this moment, he experiences spontaneous joy, blending innocence with renewal.
+Through vivid imagery and emotional depth, the poem shows how the coming of spring stirs forgotten feelings, leading from detachment to a rediscovered sense of wonder and hope.

 Character Sketch